 How to Protect Your Assets in the Event of a Car Accident

-First off you always need to be prepared for the worst.
-This means you have protection to care for you and your family before you ever get in an accident.
+It is best to have protection to care for yourself and your family before getting in an accident.

 Changing titles and other ownership of assets after an accident is not always a good idea.
-There are records of dates of changes so by that time it is usually too late.
+There are records of dates of changes, and by that time, it’s usually too late.

 A good offense is your best defense.
-There are different insurance policies that will vary depending on your family’s needs.
+Different insurance policies will vary depending on your family’s needs.

-You may have car insurance and renter or homeowners insurance, but there are many more insurance options out there that may be in your best interest.
 Make sure you have adequate insurance.
+Many people have car insurance and renter or homeowners insurance, but there are many more insurance options out there that may be in your best interest.

-With homeowners insurance, you need to check if your policy over fallen treen not just to your house but also your neighbors.
+With homeowners insurance, you need to check for details.
+For instance, if your policy for fallen trees covers trees from your property or your neighbors.

 3 Ways to Protect Your Assets

-Here are a few things to look closely at in order to protect your assets in the event of a car accident:
+Here are a few things to look closely at to protect your assets in the event of a car accident:

-Titles of cars need to be put in name of the person who owns and is driving the car.
-If your spouse is driving your car and gets in an accident you both are liable because the car title is in your name.
+If your spouse is driving your car and gets in an accident, you both are liable because the car title is in your name.

-Therefore if your spouse is sued and it goes beyond the insurance coverage amount than his assets, joint assets and now your individual assets are all at risk.
+Therefore if your spouse gets sued and damages go beyond the insurance coverage amount, their assets, your joint assets, and your individual assets are all at risk.

-Whereas if your spouse was driving their vehicle with the title in their name then in the event of a car wreck only their assets and joint assets would be at risk.
+If your spouse got into a car wreck with the title in their name, only their assets and your joint assets would be at risk.

 Here is what an umbrella insurance policy generally covers: